How to dropship

 How long does it take to start making money with dropshipping?

 Requirements vary by state and locality.
 Most areas require a general business license, and you may need a sales tax permit to collect and remit sales tax.
+Check your state's business registration requirements before launching.

-Can I run a dropshipping business part-time?
+Can you run a dropshipping business part-time?

 Establish a clear return policy and coordinate with your supplier on their return process.
 You'll typically refund the customer and arrange for returns to go back to the supplier, or negotiate credits for defective items.
+Setting clear expectations upfront reduces disputes and builds customer trust.

 Disclaimer